VarunSAthreya/flutter_workshop/README.md

 # [Flutter Workshop]()

-This repository is a part of workshop conducted for learning the Flutter framework.
+This repository is a part of a workshop conducted for learning the Flutter framework.
 Conducted on <code>22<sup>nd</sup> July 2021</code>.

-The app done in the workshop is a simple note taking app.
-It allows users to create notes, edit and delete them.
+The app done in the workshop is a simple note-taking app.
+It allows users to create notes, and edit and delete them.

 Demo video of the app: